Learn, Marvel and Experience These 15 Beautiful, Cool and Weird Museums Around the World

-Works of art from 6 artists in the waters of Cancun, Isla Mejeres and Punta Nizuc areas can be seen.
+Works of art from 6 artists in the waters of Cancun, Isla Mujeres, and Punta Nizuc areas can be seen.
 The museum was established in 2009 by former President of Cancun Nautical Association Robert Diaz Abraham and Jaime González Cano, the Director of the National Marine Park.
 It houses more than 500 permanent monumental sculptures by the 6 artists.
 The museum is divided into three parts.
 One is Salon Manchones which can be reached through scuba diving as it’s located 8 meters below.
-Salon Nizuc can be visited by snorkelling, glass bottom or jungle tour.
+Salon Nizuc can be visited by snorkeling, glass-bottom, or jungle tour.
 The last one is Salon Punta Sam which is only 3.5 meters deep.

 Underwater Archaeological Park of Baia, Italy

 Location: Via Lucullo, 94, 80070 Bacoli NA, Italy

 Baia which is three times bigger than more popularly known Pompeii used to be an exclusive resort for rich Romans including Emperor Caligula.
 It was abandoned in the 8th century and submerged in water.
 The underwater city can now be toured by snorkeling or even better by scuba diving where marble sculptures and mosaic floors can be touched and seen.
 Visitors who don’t want to get wet can see the ruins through glass-bottomed boats.

 Location: 2 Thanon Wang Lang, Khwaeng Siriraj, Khet Bangkok Noi, 10700, Thailand